NACDA Directors' Cup: Criticism

 Multiple suggestions have been made to change the scoring system.
-Some of the most popular of these include making each sport worth a proportional number of points to the number of schools that compete in it, to get rid of the limit on the number of sports counted then divide a school's total points by the number of sports it sponsors, and to count the median number of teams per division instead of the average (the median number of teams at a Division I school, for example, is 16; substantially lower than the 19 sports that are counted).
-However, none of these suggestions have ever been seriously considered by NACDA.
+Some of the most popular of these include making each sport worth a proportional number of points to the number of schools that compete in it, to get rid of the limit on the number of sports counted, then divide a school's total points by the number of sports it sponsors, and to count the median number of teams per division instead of the average (the median number of teams at a Division I school, for example, is 16, which is substantially lower than the 19 sports that are currently counted).
+However, NACDA has never seriously considered any of these suggestions.

 Past scoring system

 From the creation of the award until the 2017–18 season the scoring was as follows: